 Rosalynde Lowe has been a trustee since 2003 and served as Chair of the QNI until November 2012.
 She studied to be a nurse and health visitor in Newcastle and Durham, and has worked at national, regional and local level in acute, community and mental health services and in primary care, in a variety of nursing and managerial positions.
 She was Chief Executive of Hounslow & Spelthorne Community & Mental Health NHS Trust from 1997 to 2002.

 Ros has worked internationally as an advisor to the World Health Organisation in Romania and Serbia & Montenegro, and in Russia to Age Concern England with the Moscow Red Cross.
 She has been an appointed member of the Audit Commission, and an associate fellow of the King's Fund.
 She chaired a review of the role of health visitors, Facing the Future, for the Chief Nurse & the Secretary of State in 2007, and is a Governor of Brighton University and a member of the Joint Board of Brighton & Sussex Medical School.
 She was awarded a CBE in the 2011 New Year's Honours List, for services to healthcare.

-Michael Cooper is Vice Chair of the QNI and has been a trustee since 2003 and served as Vice-Chair until 2013.
+Michael Cooper has been a trustee since 2003 and served as Vice-Chair until 2013.
 After National Service in the RAF, university in the UK and post-graduate studies in the United States, he joined Shell International, working in West Africa, The Netherlands and Libya before studying for an MBA in Switzerland.
 He was with an Anglo-French shipping company for 13 years, becoming Managing Director, before moving to Burmah Castrol PLC where, as a Main Board Director, he was responsible for the Group's shipping and oil and gas exploration and production interests.